danielcbit/apcctrl/doc/manual/manual.rst

 load the UPS with light bulbs or other means.
 You should supply a load of about 30 to 35% but not more than 50%.
-You can determine the load by looking at the output of the ``apcaccess status`` command while apcupsd is running.
+You can determine the load by looking at the output of the ``apcaccess status`` command while apcctrl is running.

 You should not run the recalibration command more than once or twice per year as discharging these kinds of batteries tends to